AdrianGlasnapp/pinky/README.md

 Custom Supplier
 ---------------
 If you wish to use custom factor for UUID generation you can easily create your own supplier.
-Create a class that implements the ``IdSupplierFactory`` interface and pass in an instance when building Pinky.
+Create a class that implements the ``SupplierFactory`` interface and pass in an instance when building Pinky.

 Usage
 --------